Incorporation benefits an association and its members. However, it also brings with it a number of responsibilities.

-For more information on restrictions on providing monetary gain to members or on commercial activities, visit the Commercial activities and monetary gain page on the Fair Trading website.
+Go to the Commercial activities and monetary gain page for more information on restrictions on providing monetary gain to members or on commercial activities.

 The committee must ensure the association keeps and maintains the records required by the Act or otherwise required for the efficient running of the association.

-For information on the registers and other documents that should be kept and maintained by an association, visit the Association records page on the Fair Trading website.
+Go to the Association records page for more information on the registers and other documents that should be kept and maintained by an association.

 Refer to sections 29, 31 and 50 of the Act.